aanousakis/no-ip/README.md

 ./deploy.sh
 ```
 The deploy.sh script will ask for your username, password, domains and update interval.
 Then it will set the secrets and start a service called no-ip_service.

+The service if configured to restart if an error occurs.

 ### Building the image